 Civic employees, with the exception of police officers, are members of the LAPP.
 Police officers are members of the SFPP.
-Both plans are multi-employer, defined-benefit pension plans sponsored by the Alberta Minister of Finance and administered by Alberta Pension Services ("APS").
+Both plans are multi-employer, defined-benefit pension plans jointly sponsored by employees and employers through the LAPP Corporation and administered by Alberta Pension Services ("APS").

 Due to the multi-employer nature of these plans, information is not available to determine the portion of the plans' obligations and assets attributable to each employer.
-Therefore, The City appropriately accounts for both plans using the method for defined contribution plans.
-The amount of expense recorded in the consolidated financial statements is equal to The City's contributions to the plan as determined by APS for the year and no obligation is recorded in The City's financial statements.
-However, given that these multi-employer plans are in deficit positions, an inherent unrecorded liability amount is attributable indirectly to plan participants.
-Plan deficiencies will need to be resolved by increased future employee and employer contributions, increased investment returns and interest rates, management or amendment of future liabilities, or a combination of these elements.
+Therefore, The City appropriately accounts for both plans following the standards for defined contribution plans.
+The amount of expense recorded in the consolidated financial statements is equal to The City's current service contributions to the plan as determined by APS for the year and no obligation is recorded in The City's financial statements.
+As at December 31, 2019, both the LAPP and SFPP were in surplus positions.